LukiWal/GagielWebApp/README.md

 Run `npm install` in Root directory of the app

+Modify the .env File in the server/ directory with your MySQL User and Password

+`DB_USER= "YourUsername"`

+`DB_PASSWORD="YourPassword"`

+**NOTE:** If you want to use a other Node JS Port you have to modify the Port in the .env and in the client/helper/socket.js `NODE_JS_PORT` constant
 ## Start the App

 Run `npm run start-server` in a CLI Terminal